min2ha/ukwa-site/content/target/40120/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Bob Kilmister on Facebook (Liberal Democrats candidate for Preseli Pembrokeshire)

 Bob Kilmister is the Liberal Democrats candidate for Preseli Pembrokeshire at the 2016 National Assembly Election.